Joanna Gaines: Fixer Upper and Magnolia brand

 On April 10, 2019, the Gaineses announced the launch of a "new media company."
-They will serve as chief creative officers and current HGTV president Allison Page will serve as president of the new joint venture, which will reportedly include a TV network and a streaming app.
+They would serve as chief creative officers, and current HGTV president Allison Page would serve as president of the new joint venture, which will reportedly include a TV network and a streaming app.

 In November 2019, the Gaineses opened a coffee shop, Magnolia Press, in Waco, Texas.
 The store was in addition to two others they already had, Magnolia Table and Silos Baking Co.

 On April 26, 2020, the soft launch of the cable channel Magnolia Network kicked off with a four-hour presentation on the DIY Network: Magnolia Presents: A Look Back & A Look Ahead.
 Discovery Inc. announced that Fixer Upper would be revived as a launch program for Magnolia Network—a new channel overseen by the Gaineses that replaced HGTV's sister channel DIY Network.

 DIY Network's rebranding as the Magnolia Network was originally going to be completed on October 4, 2020, but the date was pushed back due to the COVID-19 coronavirus pandemic.
 On August 4, 2020, it was announced that the network was scheduled to launch in 2021, with Fixer Upper resuming production before the launch of the new network on January 5, 2022.
 The revival, Fixer Upper: Welcome Home, premiered in January 2021 as part of the Magnolia Network soft launch on Discovery+.
-2022 saw Fixer Upper: The Castle and 2023 had seen Fixer Upper: The Hotel.
+2022 saw Fixer Upper: The Castle and 2023 saw Fixer Upper: The Hotel.
+In November 2025, her eldest daughter, Ella, made her design debut on the series Fixer Upper: Colorado Mountain House, marking her first appearance as a designer on a Magnolia project.